-We don't want to go there because it probably is exceedingly painful, and we are naturally trying to get rid of this pain or we try to alleviate it.
+We don't want to go there because it probably is exceedingly painful, and what we try to do is we try to get rid of this pain or we try to alleviate this pain.

 We may medicate ourselves because we don't want to feel the pain.
 We may drink ourselves into oblivion because we don't want to feel the pain.
 We may shop till we drop because we don't want to feel the pain.
 We may try to escape to some island because we don't want to feel the pain.
 We will try to go somewhere so that we don't feel the pain.